65-66 Ablewell Street

 Adverse Childhood Experiences work in this field is so important on many levels as the ex-offender and prison population is overtly represented in all research in the field and we believe it a key building block for cessation of cycles of damaging behaviours and life experiences and in simple form, enabling people to see there is a different way to live life and taking control of that is possible.

-3: The Via Learning Centre - NCFE Accredited and Certified Training (Approved Centre no: 8466009) we offer a range of training aimed at providing a basic skill set for people wanting to engage in professional mentoring as a chosen career, or part time profession, or those seeking level 1 and 2 qualifications in areas such as Conflict Management.
+3: The Via Learning Centre - NCFE Accredited and Certified Training (Approved Centre no: 8466009) we offer a range of training aimed at providing a basic skill set for people wanting to engage in Mentoring or those seeking level 1 and 2 training in areas such as Conflict Management.
 We offer professional training to organisations, such as risk management and engaging with high risk service users and offence disclosure support too.

 Through our work with adult prisoners and ex-offenders, we also deliver regular accredited training in custody and the community around conflict management and a workbook version of our Building Positive Futures programme.